Neurovasculature of the intercostal space

-Intercostal spaces lie between adjacent ribs and are filled by intercostal muscles.
-These spaces are traversed by intercostal nerves and associated arteries and veins forming neurovascular bundles.
-Each neurovascular bundle lies in the costal groove, along the inferior margin of the superior rib, and passes in the plane between the inner two layers of muscles.
-From superior to inferior, they are arranged as vein, artery, and then nerve.
-Smaller collateral branches of each nerve, artery, and vein run along the superior aspect of the lower rib.
+Intercostal spaces are anatomical spaces which lie between adjacent ribs.
+They are occupied by three layers of intercostal muscles as well as neurovascular bundles of intercostal vessels and nerves.
+Each neurovascular bundle lies within the costal groove, along the inferior border of each rib and passes in the plane between the inner and innermost layers of muscles.
+From superior to inferior, they are arranged as vein, artery and then nerve.
+Smaller collateral branches of each nerve, artery and vein run along the superior border of the lower rib.

 Take a quiz

 Test your knowledge on the neurovasculature of the intercostal space by taking the following quiz.